 The Power of the Platform

-Since adopting Quick Base as a platform, ResCare has seen a dramatic increase in the speed of delivery of custom applications.
-In most cases, new apps go from request to delivery in about one month.
-Compared to the average 3-4 month cycle for custom-coded .NET apps, that represents a 3-4x increase in speed.
-That speed, plus the ability to make changes to Quick Base applications as business needs change, helps ResCare's IT team keep its backlog as small as possible.
+ResCare has seen a dramatic increase in the speed of delivery of custom applications since they began using a low-code platform.
+In most cases, new applications go from request to delivery in about one month, compared to the average 3-4-month cycle for custom-coded .NET applications.
+That speed, plus the ability to make changes to Quickbase applications as business needs change, allows ResCare's IT team to keep its backlog as small as possible.